 The death of John Haynes OBE, creator of the Haynes Manual, and founder of the publishing group and museum that bear his name, causes me to recall an exchange of letters I had with him in January 2007 which quite literally changed my life.

-A couple of years earlier, I’d been twiddling the knobs on one of two microfiche readers in the Churchill College archives, reading correspondence between Sir Winston and a distant cousin of his, Amherst Villiers, whom I was researching for an article Motor Sport had agreed to consider.
+A couple of years earlier, I’d been twiddling the knobs on one of two microfiche readers in the Churchill College archives, reading correspondence between Sir Winston and a distant cousin of his, Amherst Villiers, whom I was researching for an article Motor Sport had commissioned from me.